DanielHou315/Spatial-Audio-Guidance-System/README.md

 Please take a look at the program demonstration here: https://youtu.be/5KMiXsBnYDU

+Update: Shout out to [this paper by Dr. Schwarze, Dr. Lauer, et al](https://link.springer.com/article/10.1007/s13218-015-0407-7).
+The authors designed a very similar system but with more scientific/experimental methods and more detailed documentations to the design choices.

 # Features
 This program uses a ZED 2 camera to detect objects and their spatial positions.
 Then, OpenAL renders spatial audio signals that indicates the position of the objects detected.